kleinfreund/vue-accessible-color-picker/README.md

 ### Register component locally

-In a Vue single file component (SFC), import the `ColorPicker` component and register it via the `components` property on the Vue instance.
+In a Vue single file component (SFC), import the `ColorPicker` plugin and register the component via the `components` property on the Vue instance.
 You can then use it in the file’s `template` section.

 ```html
 <template>